 Systematic Discrimination and Racism

-UN Watch, an independent nongovernmental watchdog with special consultative status to the UN Economic and Social Council, observed that the United Nations routinely engages in systematic discrimination:
+UN Watch, a Geneva-based nongovernmental watchdog with special consultative status to the UN Economic and Social Council, observed in 2019 that the United Nations engages in systematic discrimination:

 “Every year, the General Assembly adopts some 20 resolutions against Israel and only 5 or 6 against the rest of the world combined, with one each on Iran, Syria and North Korea.
 The General Assembly adopts zero resolutions on systematic abusers like Cuba, China, and Saudi Arabia.”(2)